 - Disassembling my old code part 3 – Text operations

-- Disassembling my old code part 1 – Getting started with WinAPE (this part)
+- Disassembling my old code part 1 – Getting started with WinAPE <—- you are here

 I wrote the code using a ROM in a Rombo Rombox called MAXAM, it was an assembler/disassembler/text editor for Amstrad CPC and it was using that hardware that I learned how to program in Z80 machine code.